 - X-rays and other imaging tests

-Research costs are those related to taking part in the trial.
-Often these costs are not covered by health insurance, but they may be covered by the trial’s sponsor.* Examples include:
+Research costs are costs related to taking part in a clinical trial.
+These costs are often not covered by health insurance plans, but they may be covered by the trial’s sponsor.* Again, it is important for you to check to determine exactly what is covered.

-- Lab tests performed purely for research purposes
+- Lab tests performed solely for research purposes

-- Additional X-rays and imaging tests performed solely for the trial
+- Additional X-rays and imaging tests performed solely for research purposes

-*Clinical research trials may be sponsored—developed and supported by—a number of different organizations and entities, including:
+*Clinical trials may be sponsored—developed and supported by—a number of different organizations and entities, including:

 - Pharmaceutical or biotechnology companies